Crushing, Comminution and Fracture: Extreme Particle Deformation in Three-Dimensional Granular Aggregates: Conclusion

 \subsection{Acknowledgements}

-This material is based upon work supported by the U. S. Army Research Laboratory and the U. S. Army Research Office under Contract/Grant Number W911NF-19-1-0245.
+This material is based upon work supported by the U. S. Army Research Laboratory and the U. S. Army Research Office under Contract/Grant Number W911NF-19-1-0245 and W911NF-24- 2-0184.
 Portions of this research were conducted with high performance computing resources provided by Louisiana State University (http://www.hpc.lsu.edu).

+{\bf Data availability} The code used to generate the results in this study is available at\\ https://github.com/DavoodDamircheli/PeriDEM.